UArizonaGSICampusLivingLab/gsi-dashboard/app/about.md

 ### Chase the Rain {style="text-align: center;"}

 Visit our three sites on campus: Old Main, Gould Simpson, and Physics and Atmospheric Sciences.
 These sites represent various green stormwater infrastructure designs to capture and water plants.
 Old Main represents a native xeroscape rain garden with the primary water source being rooftop runoff.
 Gould Simpson is a Resilience Garden sponsored by the University of Arizona Arboretum featuring legume trees that receives water from two rooftops and surrounding hardscapes.
-Physics and Atmospheric Sciences features a classic southwest landscape slight grading for stormwater collection and desert vegetation.
+Physics and Atmospheric Sciences features a classic southwest landscape, slight grading for stormwater collection, and desert vegetation.
 For more information, visit the [Campus Living Lab](http://gicampuslivinglab.arizona.edu/) website.

 ### Go With the Flow {style="text-align: center;"}